 What are Hasselback potatoes?

-Hasselback potatoes get their name from a restaurant in Stockholm, Sweden called Hasselbacken where these potatoes were first introduced during the 1940s.
+Hasselback potatoes get their name from a restaurant in Stockholm, Sweden, called Hasselbacken, where these potatoes were first introduced during the 1940s.

 The name "Hasselback" refers to a cooking method in which thin cuts are made in the potato (or other vegetables) (without cutting completely through) to provide more surface area for seasonings as well as more edges for crisping.